Coming in Spring 2021:

 This training has been approved for 8 contact hours training for the following:

-- Continuing Nursing Education.
-Penn State College of Nursing is an approved provider of continuing nursing education by the Pennsylvania State Nurses Association, an accredited provider by the American Nurses Credentialing Center’s Commission on Accreditation.
+- Nursing Continuing Professional Development (RN).
+Penn State College of Nursing is approved as a provider of nursing continuing professional development by the Pennsylvania State Nurses Association, an accredited provider by the American Nurses Credentialing Center’s Commission on Accreditation.
 Presenters, organizers, and content specialists have indicated no conflict of interest.
-Participants with a valid RN license who attend the entire session will be awarded 8 contact hours of continuing nursing education; partial contact hours are not awarded.
+Participants with a valid RN license who attend the entire session will be awarded 8 contact hours of nursing continuing professional development; partial contact hours are not awarded.

 - Social Workers (Approved by Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors)